Professor Angus Phillips

 - Judge for The Bookseller Industry Awards: 2010 to 2013

 Books and other publications

 Angus Phillips and Miha Kovac, Is this a Book?
-(Cambridge University Press, forthcoming).
+(Cambridge University Press, 2022).

 Angus Phillips and Michael Bhaskar (ed.), The Oxford Handbook of Publishing (2019).
 Rights sold for Spanish, Chinese, Japanese and Korean translations.

 Angus Phillips (ed.), The Cottage by the Highway and other essays on publishing (Brill, 2015).